OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 # CSV Mappers

 In OpenCTI, CSV Mappers allow to parse CSV files in a STIX 2.1 Objects.
-The mappers are created and configured by users with the Manage CSV mappers capability and then made available to users who import CSV files, for instance inside a report or in the global import view, and want to extract information inside these files.
+The mappers are created and configured by users with the Manage CSV mappers capability.
+Then, they are available to users who import CSV files, for instance inside a report or in the global import view.

 ## Principles

 The mapper contains __representations__ of STIX 2.1 entities and relationships, in order for the parser to properly extract them.
-One mapper is dedicated to parsing a specific CSV file structure, and thus dedicated mappers should be created for each and every specific CSV structure you might need to ingest in the platform.
+One mapper is dedicated to parsing a specific CSV file structure, and thus dedicated mappers should be created for every specific CSV structure you might need to ingest in the platform.

 ## Create a new CSV Mapper

 In menu _Data_, select the submenu _Processing_, and on the right menu select _CSV Mappers_.
 You are presented with a list of all the mappers set in the platform.
 Note that you can delete or update any mapper from the context menu via the burger button beside each mapper.

 Click on the button __+__ in the bottom-right corner to add a new Mapper.

 Enter a name for your mapper and some basic information about your CSV files:

-* The line separator used (defaults to the standard comma character)
+- The line separator used (defaults to the standard comma character)
-* The presence of a header on the first line
+- The presence of a header on the first line

-!!! info
+!!! info "header management"

-    Note that the parser will not extract any information from the CSV header if any ; it will just skip the first line during parsing.
+    The parser will not extract any information from the CSV header if any ; it will just skip the first line during parsing.

 ![Creating a new CSV Mapper](assets/csv-mappers-create.png)